 Don’t worry if you wake up in the morning with a swollen face, especially the eyelids.
-The normal facial puffiness of pregnancy is due to the accumulation of extra fluid beneath thin tissue.
+The normal facial puffiness of that often appears around the seventh month of pregnancy is due to the accumulation of extra fluid beneath thin tissue.
 During the day gravity usually drains the face of this extra fluid.
 Unless puffy eyelids are accompanied by rapid weight gain and excessive swelling all over your body, just accept the swelling as another of pregnancy’s harmless changes in your body.

 The nightly “kick fest” continues.
-Studies show babies kick most frequently during the seventh month and kick more often in the night and early morning hours (from midnight to six a.m.).
+Studies show babies kick most frequently during the seventh month of pregnancy and kick more often in the night and early morning hours (from midnight to six a.m.).
 Of course, babies’ limbs are longer and stronger now, so the punches are more powerful.
 Don’t worry that those periodic, annoying jabs in the ribs might get worse in the months to come.
 The increasingly crowded living conditions in the womb will soon take some of the leverage out of baby’s punches.
-Studies have shown that babies move less in the final two months than they do during this month.
+Studies have shown that babies move less in the final two months than they do during the seventh month of pregnancy.

-Besides the kicks and shiftings you love to feel (though not necessarily at 3 a.m.), you may notice fetal hiccups early in the third trimester – short, spasmodic blips in your lower abdomen.
+Besides the kicks and shiftings you love to feel (though not necessarily at 3 a.m.), you may notice fetal hiccups in the seventh month of pregnancy – short, spasmodic blips in your lower abdomen.
 Hiccups are usually short-lived, so by the time you’ve hollered for your mate to “come feel this” and he finally gets there, they will probably have stopped.
 Hiccups often occur around the same time each day, so you may be able to catch another performance soon.
 These sudden new twitches may take you by surprise, but they don’t bother baby, and most mothers just think they feel funny.